Fin (2021 film)

 Fin is a 2021 American documentary film directed by Eli Roth.
 It follows Roth and a group of scientists, activists, and researchers who travel around the world exposing the extinction of sharks.
-Leonardo DiCaprio and Nina Dobrev serve as executive producers, and Lionsgate, Pilgrim Media Group and Appian Way Productions, producing with Discovery+ distributing.
+Leonardo DiCaprio and Nina Dobrev serve as executive producers, with Lionsgate, Pilgrim Media Group and Appian Way Productions producing and Discovery+ distributing.

 The film was released on July 13, 2021, by Discovery+.